Product Renewals (NL zRMS and NL=CMS)

 Comparative assessment for renewal applications is triggered as soon as the product contains an active substance labelled as Candidate for Substitution.
 Meaning that in case the product contains 2 or more active substances, a comparative assessment should be executed for every renewal application, whether triggered by renewal of active substance labelled as Candidate for Substitution or one of the other active substances.
 An application for renewal of a PPP containing a Candidate for Substitution will include an evaluation of available alternatives (PPPR (EU 1107/2009, art.
 50).
 Therefore, in these cases applicants should submit the application form for a Comparative Assessment together with the renewal application.

-Refer to the EU Pesticide database to check the status of an active substances.
+Refer to the EU Pesticide database to check the status of an active substance.

 Impact of active substance renewals on ongoing applications